ministryofjustice/44con-ctf-info/README.md

 * HTTP basic auth password with username: dab  password: what you have been given as basic key.
 Sometimes this might pop up in the web apps, and break the flow, but it exists so other teams don't interfere with each other.
 * These credentials / hosts should not be shared outside of your team

+##Flag submission
+Submit the flags by sending a PM to ohmygauss.
+We will be recording the timestamps and award points accordingly.

 ##Hints
 Some hints might be provided in IRC depending how people get on with it.
 For troubleshooting or problems please talk to us directly or in pm.